LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

    the case (or when using the ``::/1`` control construct), Logtalk uses dynamic binding coupled with a caching mechanism that avoids repeated lookups of predicate declarations and predicate definitions.
-This is a solution common to other programming languages supporting dynamic binding.
-Message lookups are automatically cached the first time a message is sent.
+This is a solution common to other programming languages supporting dynamic binding. :term:`Message lookups <message lookup>` are automatically cached the first time a message is sent.
 Cache entries are automatically removed when loading entities or using Logtalk dynamic features that invalidate the cached lookups.

    Whenever static binding is used, message sending performance is roughly the same as a predicate call in plain Prolog.
 When discussing Logtalk dynamic binding performance, two distinct cases should be considered: